webignition/web-resource-cache/README.md

 You introduce state (remembering *what* to retrieve) and you need something to handle doing so *at the right time* (some form of delayable background job processing).

+You could re-write the means for doing so for every application you create that needs to retrieve resources over HTTP.
+Or you could not.
+Up to you really.

 **Production readiness**<br>
 Not production ready